 However, one of the best reasons to venture out to the rock is for your best chances of viewing (and photographing) the adorable sea otters that favor this part of Morro Bay.
 They often spend their midday slumber “rafting” in this area (the otters’ way of latching on to each other for safety while resting).

 Tip: For an even more memorable family visit out to Morro Rock, go by Surrey Bike!
-We picked up a four-pedal surrey (seated 5 of us just fine) from nearby Farmer’s Kites & Surryes and laughed our whole way there pedaling out along the bike path toward the rock—and giggled fantastically as we parked our “surrey with the fringe on top” right alongside the other cars in the area nearest the resting sea otters.
+We picked up a four-pedal surrey (seated 5 of us just fine) from nearby Farmer’s Kites & Surreys and laughed our whole way there.
+We pedaled out along the bike path toward the rock—and giggled fantastically as we parked our “surrey with the fringe on top” right alongside the other cars in the area nearest the resting sea otters.
 Regular bike rentals are available, too.
 Find out more: Farmer’s Kites & Surryes

 3. Kayak Morro Bay

 More than 250 species of birds frequent the Morro Bay Estuary Natural Preserve and its 800-acre wetland.
 Paddle along quietly in your kayaks, and watch closely.
-You’ll have some of the best opportunities to see the herons, cormorants, egrets, and other feathered residents of this protected region.
+You’ll have some of the best bird-watching opportunities right from the water.
+Herons, cormorants, egrets, kingfishers, and other feathered residents are regularly spotted in this protected region.

 4. Hike Black Hill

 Yet the 3-mile round trip hike up through coastal pines, brush, and wildflowers gains you another 600+ feet in elevation.
 Suffice to say you’ll earn yourselves the spectacular 360-degree view once you reach the top.

 It was the perfect way to end our visit to Morro Bay, looking out at the places we had played, kayaked, bicycled, and dined during our visit.
 Not to mention, our legs got well-stretched before the drive to Los Angeles.
 Find out more: http://morrobay.org/things-to-do/outdoors/black-hill

 1 Great Place to Eat in Morro Bay with Kids: Tognazzini’s Dockside